Eurohypo: Background

-The financial crisis of 2008 (and later years) had a material effect on Eurohypo, and started to worsen the relationship with its parent bank.
+The 2008 financial crisis had a material effect on Eurohypo, and started to worsen the relationship with its parent bank.
 With a new CEO, Frank Poerschke, parachuted in from Commerzbank, the bank announced it was going to reduce the geographies in which it lent, to a core group of USA, UK, Germany, Poland, Spain, France and Russia (called "Operation Fokus" within the bank).
 However, new lending activity was very limited and did not make up for the effect of the material writedowns which Eurohypo was now starting to suffer on its book, in common with other banks exposed to the real estate sector.

 Its parent bank, Commerzbank, became increasingly frustrated.
 It did not fully understand real estate lending and had struggled to find a CEO for Eurohypo who could adequately report to it and also have a vision for the real estate lending business.
 Having appointed Frank Poerschke to be Eurohypo CEO in 2007, he left in mid-2011 to take a position with Jones Lang LaSalle.

 Eurohypo's board was reconstituted by new board members, largely from the credit and risk function within the bank.
 Dr Thomas Koentgen, a former chief credit officer, was selected to be CEO.
 In November 2011 it became clear that Commerzbank was still struggling to understand the best way to keep the business profitable long enough to exit it.
 In a surprise move, the board of Eurohypo was forced to announce that it would cease lending in all countries apart from Germany for a six-month period, in order to return various capital ratios to more acceptable levels.
 Internally within Eurohypo this was a source of significant frustration, as client loyalty was largely a function of always being seen by the market as being open for business.
 In the absence of any other options, the client relationship managers within the bank did their best to convince clients that they would reopen for business on 27 June 2012.

 A further surprise move would finally kill off the bank.
 On the night before business was due to resume, Commerzbank issued a press release stating that it would fully exit its operations in real estate lending globally, and issued notices to the Eurohypo CEO that lending operations would not resume.
 Commerzbank also announced that it would be exiting its ship finance business globally.
 This was announced to the press and the stockmarket by Commerzbank before many senior regional managers at Eurohypo had been informed.